zackw/firefox-puppeteer/README.md

 two predefined values:

 * `script`: The object must also contain a `script` property.
-Its value will be executed as JavaScript in the context of the extension.
-This script MUST, as a side effect, cause another client-to-server message to be generated, using the API described below; otherwise, the extension will stop doing anything useful and the connection will go idle forever.
+Its value will be executed as JavaScript in a special chrome-privileged sandbox that exposes the API defined below.
+This script MUST, as a side effect, cause another client-to-server message to be generated, using that API; otherwise, the extension will stop doing anything useful and the connection will go idle forever.

 * `quit`: No other properties are required.
 The browser will exit.